level-up-hour/episodes/E11/README.md

-# Season 1 Episode 11:  What's Next and Nextcloud
+# Episode 11:  What's Next and Nextcloud

 ## Description:
 Want to discuss what we should do on the show next and, in the meantime, let's get Nextcloud in to OpenShift.